 I am fascinated by psychometrics and assessments because they bring together psychology and statistics.
 Assessments are such a major key to the field of psychology, and such a vital piece to all areas of psychology.
 My main research interests lie in psychometrics.
 I am currently studying the Minnesota Multiphasic Personality Inventory (MMPI) family of tests, but hope to continue to study assessments with either clinical applications or in the workplace.

-I plan to pursue a PhD in either Industrial/Organizational Psychology or Clinical Psychology with a focus in assessment.
-In furthering my academics, I hope to either continue studying the MMPI family of tests, or move on to assessing the development and validity of measures used in the workplace.
+I plan to pursue a PhD in Industrial/Organizational Psychology with a focus in assessment.
+In furthering my academics, I will continue studying the MMPI family of tests in the Clinical and Forensic Evaluation Lab, and eventually move on to assessing the development and validity of measures used in the workplace.
 I look forward to continuing my statistical knowledge and skills over the coming years, and working to make the study measures more approachable and understandable.
 My research interests mainly revolve around the development and use of assessments in psychology.
 I currently work closely with the Minnesota Multiphasic Personality Inventory-2 Restructured Form (MMPI-2-RF), a 338 item self-report measure used in the field of psychology.
+I have also worked closely with the Armed Services Vocational Aptitude Battery – Career Exploration Program (ASVAB-CEP) where I developed an activity for high school students to learn more about their work values.
 Other areas of interest to me for my research include psychometrics and trauma.